-Kooyonga has held and continues to hold the fondest place in my heart.
+Kooyonga Golf Club has held and continues to hold the fondest place in my heart.
 I have called Kooyonga my home club since 1999 when I joined as a 15-year-old junior member.
 Despite living primarily in the United States since 2004, I still consider Kooyonga my golfing home.

 The club has undergone many changes in the years I have been at the club; some good, some bad.
-The club is currently in the process of a significant long-term course restoration project under the guidance of life member and close family friend Neil Crafter.
-Over the years as different designers were given an opportunity to make changes, the course started to lack cohesion from one hole to the next.
+The club is currently in the process of a significant long-term course restoration project.
+This is under the guidance of life member and close family friend Neil Crafter.
+Over the years, as different designers took the opportunity to make changes, the course started to lack cohesion from one hole to the next.
 Neil and the team at Kooyonga are doing a fantastic job of restoring old features and bringing back a level of flow the course has lacked for some time.

 My favorite design aspects are the greens and surrounds.
 The course has a total of 57 bunkers protecting the 18 greens, many are deep and unforgiving.
-The greens are typically perched up and pitch primarily from front to back, sloping away on all sides.
-The surrounding runoffs and bunkers constantly challenge the golfer with few straightforward shots, requiring a lot of imagination and touch.
-The green surfaces are firm, fast and undulating, putting a premium on speed control and line in order to hole putts.
+The greens are typically perched up and pitch primarily from back to front, sloping away on all sides.
+The surrounding runoffs and bunkers constantly challenge the golfer with few straightforward shots.
+In other words, a lot of imagination and touch are required.
+The green surfaces are firm, fast and undulating.
+That is to say, there’s a premium put on speed control and line in order to hole putts.

 I have always taken pride in my short game, ability to get the ball up and down, and to make my fair share of putts.
 I attribute all these to growing up at Kooyonga and the variety presented to all areas of my game.

 No other course has brought me more joy or good memories than Kooyonga Golf Club.
 I hope with time I will find myself returning more often to enjoy the course more regularly.